How to Transcribe MP4 Videos to Text

 Why Transcribe MP4 Video Files?

-MP4 (MPEG-4 Part 14) is the most common video format because it balances quality and file size.
-It's the default export format for most screen recorders, smartphones, cameras, and video editing software.
+MP4 (MPEG-4 Part 14) is the most common video format because it nails the trade-off between quality and file size.
+It's the default for most screen recorders, phones, cameras, and editing software.

-• Researchers: Convert interview videos to text for qualitative analysis
+• Researchers: interview videos as text for qualitative analysis

-• Content creators: Repurpose video content into blog posts, social media, and SEO-optimized articles
+• Content creators: turn video into blog posts, social, and SEO articles

-• Legal professionals: Create searchable transcripts of depositions and client consultations
+• Legal pros: searchable transcripts of depositions and consultations

-• Businesses: Transcribe training videos, product demos, and internal meetings
+• Businesses: training videos, product demos, internal meetings

-• Journalists: Extract quotes and key points from video interviews
+• Journalists: pull quotes and key points from interviews

 Supported Video File Formats

-• MP4 (MPEG-4) — most common, used by smartphones and cameras
+• MP4 (MPEG-4): the everyday format, used by phones and cameras

-• MOV (QuickTime) — Apple's default format for iPhone/Mac recordings
+• MOV (QuickTime): Apple's default for iPhone and Mac recordings

-• AVI (Audio Video Interleave) — older Windows format, still widely used
+• AVI (Audio Video Interleave): older Windows format, still common

 How to Transcribe MP4 Videos (Step-by-Step)